List of contents:

-There is a section in the FV Player settings called Ads.
-This window is the place where you can set up the default overlay ad, that will show up with every video, unless the Skip global ad in this video option is turned on in the short code editor.
+There is a section in the FV Player settings called Ads, which can be found in Settings -> FV Player -> Actions tab.
+This window is the place where you can set up the default overlay ad, that will show up with every video, unless the Skip global ad in this video option is turned on in the shortcode editor.

 The default ad, or global ad, is an overlay pop-up window, that will appear over every video on your site.
-You can either use a Google ad code or a text ad.
+You can either use a Google ad code or create your own text ad.
 If you use a Google ad, then you should also specify the dimensions.
-Here's a detailed guide on how to do this - Incorporating Google Ads (AdSense).
+Here’s a detailed guide on how to do this – Incorporating Google Ads (AdSense).

 - This is the window where you can write the text of the ad

 - Here you can set up the width (W) and height (H) of the ad

 - Show After means the number of seconds, after which the ad is shown